gyiptgyipt/gyro_micro_ros/README.md

 # Gyro_micro_ros Tutorial

-### In this tutorial, we are trying to track the oreantation of MPU6050 sensor and visulize in Rviz2.
+### In this tutorial, we will try to track the oreantation of MPU6050 sensor and visulize in Rviz2.

 ### requirements :
 install imu tools from CCNY Robotics Lab to use filters.